spklapjs/Point-6/DEV_LOG.md

 Phase 2: Data Pipeline and Collection
 - [x] Initialization of Android Studio project with Kotlin
 - [x] Integration of S-Pen Remote SDK
-- [ ] Development of 8-axis data synchronization logic
+- [x] Development of 8-axis data synchronization logic and LoggerActivity
 - [ ] Collection and labeling of datasets for 6 virtual drum motions

 Phase 3: AI Model Development
+- [x] Creation of Data Pipeline and AI Model Specification
 - [ ] Design of CNN-LSTM hybrid model architecture
 - [ ] Offline training and hyperparameter tuning